jh1923/Chord-Recognition/README.md

 # Chord Recognition

-Given a melody track, gets a chromagraph of the melody line and choose accompanying chords for the melody.
+Given a track, gets a chromagraph and finds the chords by chromagraph comparison.